JustinByrne/Google-Drive-Embed/README.md

 # Google Drive Folder Embed
-Google Drive folder Embed is a small and clean way to add a public Google Drive folder to your wordpress site.
+Google Drive folder Embed is a small and clean way to add a public Google Drive folder to your WordPress site.

 ## Features
 * Add public Google Drive using share link